theainerd/MLInterview/Supervised Learning.md

    **Note** : Higher the MSE, smaller the R_squared and poorer is the model.</br>
    Just like R², adjusted R² also shows how well terms fit a curve or line but adjusts for the number of terms in a model.
    **Note** : The more predictors you add the higher R^2 become hence use adjusted R^2 which adjusts for the degrees of freedom.

+   - **Confusion Matrix**

+   An NxN matrix where N is the no. of classes, that summarizes how successful a classification model's predictions were;

 ## Explain how a ROC curve works?<br>